atrodo/teaching_robots_drumming/_posts/2019-05-23-neural-network-convergence-problem.md

 ---
-layout: default
+layout: post
+title: "The Neural Network Convergence Problem"
-title:  "Some Kind of Robot"
+alt_title:  "Some Kind of Robot"
 song: "Some Kind of Zombie by Audio Adrenaline"
 ---